 Are there any fees for staying at overnight sites?

 It depends on where you stay.
 The GMC maintains Caretakers at overnight sites that are popular and ecologically sensitive such as those near ponds and alpine summits.
 Caretakers maintain the trails near their site, maintain the privies, educate hikers on fragile trail ecosystems, answer hiker questions, and assist in backcountry emergencies if needed.
-In order to maintain this important stewardship program, there is a $5 per person overnight use fee at Caretaker sites.
+In order to maintain this important stewardship program, there is a $5 per person overnight use fee at Caretaker sites, but GMC members get to stay free!
 This fee is not covered by state and federal permits.
-If you are interested in prepayment for your group, please contact the Group Outreach Specialist.
+If you are interested in prepayment for your group, please contact the Outreach and Field Coordinator.
 Otherwise, please plan to pay onsite.
 Caretakers are maintained at: Stratton Pond, Griffith Lake, Little Rock Pond, Battell Shelter (no groups), Montclair Glen (no groups), Hump Brook Tent Site, Butler Lodge (no groups), Taft Lodge, and the Sterling Pond area.

 What happens if there’s an emergency while my group is hiking?